AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

     print(labels.shape)
     print("Congrats!
 You were able to load data.
 You can now use this in a processing method.")

 This block is the main part of the script.
-It sets manual inputs for `subject_id` and dataset_name, then constructs the data path based on these inputs.
+It sets manual inputs for `subject_id` and `dataset_name`, then constructs the data path based on these inputs.
 Finally, it calls `load_data_labels_based_on_dataset()` function to load data and labels based on the provided dataset and subject ID, prints out the shapes of data and labels, and provides a congratulatory message.

-#### Load Data:

-In the `__main__` block, the script sets manual inputs for the subject ID and dataset name.
-Then it constructs the data path based on the dataset name and loads the data using the `load_data_labels_based_on_dataset` function.

-#### Print Data Shape:
-Finally, the script prints the shape of the loaded data and labels to verify that the data loading was successful.